YasmineLAKRIB/USTHB-Exams-/README.md

 #Tasks
 - Add USTHB's exams with the correction if available
 - Specify the year and the speciality of each subject
-- Invite your friend to contribute
+- Invite your friends to contribute

 #Resources